-How To Improve Cross-Team Collaboration: 13 Experts Weigh Inon 22 December 2020Posted by Kevin Senior
+How To Improve Cross-Team Collaboration: 13 Experts Weigh Inon 26 August 2022

 Teamwork makes the dream work is a popular saying.
 But it’s a sentiment that’s often easier said than done, especially when it comes to cross-team collaboration.

 When teams work across functions, or with partners or clients, there’s added complexity in dealing with people outside your normal team.
-There’s often conflicting ways of working and differing levels of knowledge with cross collaboration.
+There are often conflicting ways of working and differing levels of knowledge with cross collaboration.
 These quickly test the limits of standard collaboration tools and processes used within your team.

 So, how do you improve collaboration between teams?
 We reached out to several collaboration experts across a number of industries to answer this burning question.
-Read on to see the interesting tips they shared on the subject.
+Read on to learn more about cross collaboration and see the interesting tips they shared on the subject.